 one of the laboratories below to obtain a free parent packet,

-your physician.
-The screening kit should be obtained prior
+physician.
+The screening kit should be obtained prior to delivery

-limited number of free newborn screening packets is available
+number of free newborn screening packets is available each month

 here for more information about "Packet For Parents".